Skip to content

 time_complexity.rb

-In practice, exponential order often appears in recursive functions.
-For example, in the code below, it recursively splits into two halves, stopping after \(n\) divisions:
+In actual algorithms, exponential order often appears in recursive functions.
+For example, in the following code, it recursively splits in two, stopping after \(n\) splits:

 time_complexity.py